Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Crafting weapons like swords, axes, and bows
     - Refining weapons to improve their durability and strength
 - **Rewards:**
-    - Earn money for each weapon you craft.
+    - Earn gold coins for each weapon you craft.
     - Receive bonuses for crafting higher-tier weapons or enchanted items.

 ---